brandondombrowsky/Test-Repo/README.md

 The following specifications will need to be followed for this specific repository < what? >.

 ### Contribution Guidelines
 CodeDay has a dedicated Notion page with more information about adding or changing our open source software.
-Visit [our contribution guidelines here](https://www.notion.so/codeday/Contribution-Guidelines-draft-04e4cac2f72744b7b84e1e1a68c55f4e) to learn more.
+Visit our [Contribution Guidelines](https://www.notion.so/codeday/Contribution-Guidelines-draft-04e4cac2f72744b7b84e1e1a68c55f4e) page to learn more.

 ### Style Guidelines
 The way a page is displayed–the color schemes, content layout, and dimensions–are governed by [_topo_](https://topo.codeday.org/), CodeDay’s design primary design software.
 Powered by [Chakra UI](https://chakra-ui.com/), _topo_ ensures whatever web browser is used will properly display CodeDay’s content to user.